ppy/osu-wiki/wiki/Mapping_Techniques/Formations/en.md

 Nominator: [mm201](https://osu.ppy.sh/users/30655)

-**Honeycomb beats** is a stream of hit circles that are usually half beats apart.
+**Honeycomb beats** are streams of hit circles that are usually half beats apart.
 These are placed in a fashion that they all fit on a hexagonal grid.

 Using this technique will cause confusion as to what the order of hit circles are by looking at the circles alone.